Winnee0305/tripora/README.md

 - Services integrate with external APIs
 - UI widgets consume providers for reactive UI updates

-## 🤝 Contributing

-1. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-2. Commit your changes (`git commit -m 'Add AmazingFeature'`)
-3. Push to the branch (`git push origin feature/AmazingFeature`)
-4. Open a Pull Request

-## 📄 License

-This project is private and not licensed for public use.

 ## 👥 Authors

 Developed as a Capstone Project for Bachelor in Computer Science - Year 3, Semester 2

-## 📞 Support

-For questions or issues, please contact the development team.

-## 🙏 Acknowledgments

-- Flutter and Dart communities
-- Firebase team
-- Google Maps and Places API teams
-- All open-source contributors